Montreal Canadiens Offer Sheet Sebastian Aho

 A soon-to-be 22-year-old who was taken 35th overall in 2015, Aho has proven to be one of the steals of his draft class.
 In his rookie season, he’d score 20 goals and 49 points in 82 games.
 He’d improve on those totals with 29 goals and 65 points in 78 games in his sophomore season before breaking out with 30 goals and 83 points in 82 games last season.

-If the Canadiens can pull this off and Aho doesn’t match the deal, the team will suddenly have center depth that features Aho (22 years old next season), Jesperi Kotkaniemi (19 years old next season), Ryan Poehling (20 years old) and Nick Suzuki (20 years old next season) who all feature into the team’s future plans.
+If the Canadiens can pull this off and Carolina doesn’t match the deal, the team will suddenly have center depth that features Aho (22 years old next season), Jesperi Kotkaniemi (19 years old next season), Ryan Poehling (20 years old) and Nick Suzuki (20 years old next season) who all feature into the team’s future plans.

 Related: A Look Back at NHL Offer Sheets